-Process scheduling is an essential part of a Multiprogramming operating system.
-Such operating systems allow more than one process to be loaded into the executable memory at a time and loaded process shares the CPU using time multiplexing.
+Process scheduling is an essential part of a Multiprogramming operating systems.
+Such operating systems allow more than one process to be loaded into the executable memory at a time and the loaded process shares the CPU using time multiplexing.

 |S.N.||State & Description|

-When new process is created by Operating System that process enters into the system as in the running state.
+When a new process is created, it enters into the system as in the running state.

 Processes that are not running are kept in queue, waiting for their turn to execute.
 Each entry in the queue is a pointer to a particular process.
 Queue is implemented by using linked list.
 Use of dispatcher is as follows.
 When a process is interrupted, that process is transferred in the waiting queue.
 If the process has completed or aborted, the process is discarded.
 In either case, the dispatcher then selects a process from the queue to execute.

 Schedulers are special system software which handle process scheduling in various ways.
 Their main task is to select the jobs to be submitted into the system and to decide which process to run.
 Schedulers are of three types −

 It is also called a job scheduler.
 A long-term scheduler determines which programs are admitted to the system for processing.
 It selects processes from the queue and loads them into memory for execution.
 Process loads into the memory for CPU scheduling.